 This work began after repeated visits to Ring Mountain in Northern California, which sits atop a subduction zone where two massive forces, the Pacific Plate and North American continent are actively colliding.
 It is a location who's position is never fixed.

 Once a ritual site for local native cultures, a military missile defense platform, it is home to rare indigenous plants, endangered animals and surrounded by the constant development of the second wealthiest zip code in the US.
 It is a landscape who's identity is in constant flux and threat of change.

-This ongoing project is an exploration into the shifting nature of landscape identity, place and meaning, strata of memory and cultural geography.
 The images here are made using a medium format film camera and digital tools.